New Build Solicitors

 Our new build conveyancing solicitors have a wealth of experience in helping individuals buy new build properties.

 Buying a property off-plan is more complex than buying an existing property.
-You obviously cannot inspect a property that does not exist yet, so your solicitor must ensure that the builder has an obligation to construct the home to a proper standard and that you are buying what you have seen in the show home or brochure.
+You obviously cannot inspect a property that does not exist yet, so your solicitor must ensure that the builder must construct the home to a proper standard and that you are buying what you have seen in the show home or brochure.
 Our new build conveyancing team is extremely experienced.
 We can help you get all the right protections within the developer’s strict deadlines.

 The conveyancing process is a lot more complicated when you buy a new build home.
 That’s because you are committing to purchase the property without seeing the house finished.
 Instead, you will have to rely on looking at CAD drawings and specifications.
-You will need to check the paperwork carefully to make sure you get what you think you’re getting – not just in relation to the individual property, but the whole development scheme.
+You will need to check the paperwork carefully to ensure you get what you think you’re getting – not just in relation to the individual property but the whole development scheme.

 What is the new build conveyancing process?